Hargraves House, Noraville

-Hargraves House, Noraville is a heritage-listed house at 3 Elizabeth Drive, Noraville in the Central Coast local government area of New South Wales, Australia.
+Hargraves House, Noraville is a heritage-listed house at 3 Elizabeth Drive, Noraville on the Central Coast of New South Wales, Australia.
 It was designed by Edward Hammond Hargraves and built from 1856 to 1859 by Mr Fletcher.
 It is also known as Hargraves House and Norahville.
 It was added to the New South Wales State Heritage Register on 2 April 1999.

 History

 Edward Hammond Hargraves had bought land from Robert Henderson, a former constable, ship owner and largest resident land holder in the district.
 Henderson had received a crown grant in 1854 and by 1856 held 2000 acre at Norah Head.
 In 1856 Hargraves bought portions 37, being 27 acre, and 38, being 50 acre, from Henderson.

 The Noraville homestead was built in 1856-7 on a grassy plateau above the sea cliffs by Hargraves using money awarded to him by the Victorian government for his discovery of payable gold.
 Apart from a short period from 1877 to 1892, the property has remained in the ownership of the Hargraves family ever since.